onefastsnail/mimmit-koodaa-redux-track/exercises/4/README.md

 export const SET_CATEGORY = "SET_CATEGORY";
 ```

+**Coach** Explain why we use action types

 Up next is to create an action creator.
 Action creators are exactly that, functions that create actions.
 Actions are payloads of information that send data from your application to our store.
-This makes them portable and easy to test.
+This approach makes them portable and easy to test.
 We send them to the store using `dispatch()`.

 So first lets create our action creator.